devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 - `<instance-name>`: The name of the instance to reset.
   **Details:**
-- Asks for explicit confirmation.
+- Asks for explicit confirmation (typing the instance name).
 - Stops and removes the instance's PM2 process.
 - **Deletes the entire data directory** for the instance (e.g., `~/.pb-manager/instances_data/<instance-name>/`).
 - Recreates an empty data directory.